oofem/oofem/doc/oofemInput/introduction.rst

   [``attributeXX_keyword #(type)``] <``ver.
 1.6``>

 The keywords and their values are separated by one or more spaces.
-Please note, that a single record cooresponds to one input line in input file.
+Please note, that a single record corresponds to one input line in input file.

 When some attribute is enclosed in brackets [ ], then it’s use is